 Here’s an example to show you how this could look.
 Let’s say your monthly bills come to a total of $2,500.
 Your monthly income is $5,500.
 Your debt-to-income ratio would be 45%.

-If you’re nervous about making sure this number is accurate, you can use our online debt-to-income calculator to do the math for you.
+If you’d rather not do the math by hand, use our online debt-to-income calculator to do the math for you:

 Learning how to reduce your debt can help you when it comes to figuring out how to lower your debt-to-income ratio.
-Here are seven strategies that you can begin using to get your debt-to-income ratio looking more favorable:
+Here are seven strategies that you can begin using to get your personal debt ratio looking more favorable:

 2. Reassess your budget to pay off loans early